vietch2612/hoaiviet-blog/README.md

 # Pre-work - Hoai Viet Blog*

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove the `README.rdoc` file that Rails generates.
-> - remove all the HINT blocks in this file.

-**Name of your app** is a Ruby on Rails blog application.
+Hoai Viet's Blog** is a Ruby on Rails blog application.

 Submitted by: **Cao Hoai Viet**